"Quality Outdoor Living Since 1995"

 The short answer is yes.
 Quality outdoor living improvements add measurable value to BC homes, and the Okanagan market rewards them more than most.
 But the real ROI story goes deeper than just resale numbers.
 This guide breaks down what you can actually expect—with honest data, local context, and the “hidden value” most articles ignore.

-Bottom Line: Quality patio covers typically return 60-80% of their cost at resale in BC.
-A $10,000 aluminum cover might add $6,000-8,000 to your home’s value—while providing 10-20+ years of outdoor enjoyment before you sell.
+Bottom Line: Quality patio covers reliably return a strong share of their value at resale in BC—and the lifestyle-driven Okanagan market rewards them more than most—while providing 10-20+ years of outdoor enjoyment before you sell.
 The real payoff is the years of use, with resale value as a bonus.

 Before we get into details, here’s what the research shows.
 These aren’t promises—they’re estimates based on industry data and local market conditions.